walnuthq/madara-docs/docs/concepts/data_availability.md

 A notable example of off-chain storage approach is with an approach called *Validium*.
 Data is stored off-chain and only proofs of its validity are posted on the settlement layer.

+#### Trust assumptions

+This option requires users to trust the DA layer.
+There are a few general ways of achieving this trust:
+1. Social consensus.
+If many users successfully retrieve data over time, the DA layer is likely reliable.
+However, this is just an informal method.
+1. Sampling.
+Use some mechanism to sample data from the DA layer periodically to make sure it retains the data.
+1. Redundancy.
+Add redundancy to the stored data - if some data is lost, it can still be reconstructed.
+1. Economic incentives.
+Use a model like staking where the DA layer loses assets if it fails to provide the right data.

 ### Option 3: Don't store the data

 In some cases, storing all data may not be necessary.
 This can happen in the following scenarios: